Payment Glossary: 70+ Payment Terms and Definitions for 2026

 A digital wallet stores payment credentials as secure tokens and passes authenticated data into checkout.
 For merchants, that means faster payment flows, fewer false declines, and better conversion.

-Read more about Digital WalletSynonyms: mobile wallet, e-wallet, digital payment wallet
+Digital Walletmobile wallet, e-wallet, digital payment wallet

 Dispute resolution is the post-settlement process for handling contested card payments.
 Strong execution helps merchants limit revenue loss, control fees, and protect processor standing.